 Building on Survivance, a semi-permanent exhibition curated by students in Dr. Emily Moore's ART 317: Native North American Art class, annual reinstallations of the gallery add additional works by modern and contemporary artists from the United States and from Latin America.

 Permanent Collection | African Gallery

 HIGHLIGHTS FROM THE AFRICAN COLLECTION

-With a creative diversity spanning over 50 countries and thousands of cultures, the arts of the African continent offer a window into unique local contexts and stylistic conventions.
-Such works of art promote the identity of the artists and cultures from which they originate, and highlight the visual differences found from one region to the next.
-The African Gallery features highlights from the collection, including works in traditional materials and techniques, like ceramics, beadwork, carved wood, metalwork, and textiles, as well as contemporary media and styles.
+With a creative diversity spanning over 50 countries and thousands of cultures, arts from the African continent offer a window into unique, local contexts and stylistic conventions.
+These works promote the identity of the artists and cultures from which they originate and highlight the visual differences found from one region to the next.
+The African Gallery features highlights from the collection, including works in traditional materials and techniques like ceramics, beadwork, carved wood, metalwork, and textiles, as well as contemporary media and styles.